furey/tinx/README.md

 ### Magic models

-Tinx sniffs your models and prepares the following shortcuts.
+Tinx sniffs your models and prepares the following shortcuts:

 | Example Shortcut            | Equals                                              |
 |:--------------------------- |:--------------------------------------------------- |